 We have tried to keep reworking our model to have flexible working hours and days, encourage traditional handicraft skills and design a system that would let them contribute and work from their homes and fields according to their convenience to maximize the participation of women in the project.

-While in Gushaini, the women work out of our workshop adjacent to the office which is well-equipped with all the equipment and ingredients necessary for making the products.
+Simultaneously, in Gushaini, the women work out of our workshop adjacent to the office which is well-equipped with all the equipment and ingredients necessary for making the products.

 Women in conservation

 We’d like to specially mention Mr. Vinay Tandon’s efforts in motivating us to mobilize women in our conservation efforts.
 It was during one of our discussions with him that we got the insight of how women have a wonderful capacity to bring people together, understand the value of our environment and are such wonderful nurturers by nature.
 We realized at that moment that women must be a part of our conservation initiative.

 Under our reforestation program, there is a commitment to care for the trees for the next twenty years.
 Women play a primary role in mobilizing the community, organizing plants procured from the forest nursery and caring for the new saplings.

 These jobs also act as an additional source of income for them.

 Women in the Tirthan Valley trek up difficult slopes with their flock, navigate tricky terrain and carry heavy loads across distances routinely.

 Their inherent knowledge of the region makes them great trek leaders and guides.